mrzealot/preprocessor/_posts/2020-06-05-seneca-erkolcsi-levelek.md

 > No one confines his unhappiness to the present.

-> set aside now and then a number of days during which you will be content with the plainest of food, and very little of it, and with rough, coarse clothing, and will ask yourself, ‘Is this what one used to dread?’
+> set aside now and then a number of days during which you will be content with the plainest of food, and very little of it, and with rough, coarse clothing, and will ask yourself, ‘Is this what one used to dread?'

 > It is in times of security that the spirit should be preparing itself to deal with difficult times;